PoCInnovation/Workshops/ai/1.Data_Science_Pandas/README.md

-# Python3 & Jupyter Notebook 🧑‍🔬
+# Data Science & Pandas basics 👨‍🔬

-Basics of python and usage of Jupyter Notebook.
+Basics of Data Science and introduce Pandas.
 You will:
-- Learn to use iPython notebooks
+- learn to use Pandas
-- Learn Python Syntax
+- analyse huge datasets
-- Solve complex algorithm exercises
+- clean datasets
-- Master the different programming paradigms of Python
+- visualize data analyse

 ## What is Jupyter Notebook :book: